arsiba/tofulint/docs/user-guide/config.md

 CLI flag: `--enable-rule`, `--disable-rule`

-You can configure TFLint rules using `rule` blocks.
+You can configure TofuLint rules using `rule` blocks.
 Each rule's implementation specifies whether it will be enabled by default.
 In some rulesets, the majority of rules are disabled by default.
 Use `rule` blocks to enable them:

 ```hcl
 rule "terraform_unused_declarations" {